kanidm/kanidm/book/src/developers/designs/cryptography-key-domains.md

 probably need to consider keyObjects that are not always accessible to all nodes so that the replication coordinator keys may only be loaded on a subset of nodes.
 However I think that's a pkcs11 problem, not a problem for this change.

+### Internal to PKCS11 migration

+In the future we need to consider how to perform a migration from internal keys to HSM's in a non disruptive manner.

+The design presented above associates a Key Object with it's Key Provider.
+There isn't a way to mix Key Objects with multiple possible providers.

+However, we _can_ create a migration helper object.
+This would be a Key Object / Key Provider that acts as a router toward different providers.
+This would allow us to route operations to the correct backend as required during the migration, until all objects reside in a single provider.

+Alternately, an option is to allow a Key Provider (like a PKCS11 provider) to migrate Key Objects into itself with a marker that denotes that as internal to allow validation, but not to allow new signatures.